-Madison Tenant Power (founded in 2019) is a tenant union formed by and for tenants to defend our rights to dignity and healthy living.
-A "tenant" is anyone who is not in control of their own housing.
+Madison Tenant Power is a tenant union formed by and for tenants in 2019 to defend our rights to dignity and healthy living.

 Read more about our principles of unity here.